The True Expense of Living in Thailand in 2026 Revealed

 Entertainment & Fitness: 3,000–6,000 THB ($80–$160)

-Koh Samui — The Island Getaway with a Price Tag
+Koh Samui — Island Living with Luxury Leakage

 Rent: 15,000–30,000 THB ($400–$800)